jheredianet/Teslamate-CustomGrafanaDashboards/README.md

 ### [Battery Health](./dashboards/BatteryHealth.json)

 This dashboard has been already migrated (given) to the core dashboards of Teslamate and will continue developing directly there with the collaboration of all the enthusiasts in the community.
+You will find it there with the same name **Battery Health**.

 ![Battery Health](./screenshots/BatteryHealth.png)

 ### [Browse Charges](./dashboards/BrowseCharges.json)

-This dasboard is used to browse your charges by Geofence, Location, Type, Cost and Duration in order to have an accurate Total of kWh added and their respective costs.
+This dashboard has been already migrated (given) to the core dashboards of Teslamate and will continue developing directly there with the collaboration of all the enthusiasts in the community.
+You will find it there with the name **Charges**.

 ![Browse Charges](./screenshots/BrowseCharges.png)